-Bacteria of the family Azotobacteraceae constitute the majority of heterotrophic free-living nitrogen fixing bacteria (4).
+Bacteria of the family Azotobacteraceae constitute the majority of heterotrophic free-living nitrogen fixing bacteria (5).
 Azotobacter is a genus of free-living diazotrophic bacteria which have the highest metabolic rate compared to any other microorganisms.
 Azotobacters have generated a good deal of interest in the scientific community because of their unique mode of metabolism, by which they can fix nitrogen aerobically.
-Azotobacter Agar (Sucrose) is used for isolation and cultivation of sucrose positive Azotobacter species from soil (3).
+Azotobacter Agar (Glucose) is used for isolation and cultivation of glucose positive Azotobacter species from soil (4).
+It is also useful for maintenance of Azotobacter species by adding extra 1% glucose to the medium as specified by the American Type Culture Collection (1).